kyllew/kuisser/public/Domain 1 Questions.md

 		https://docs.aws.amazon.com/sagemaker/latest/dg/algorithms-choose.html

 Q109
-A company is developing an ML model to predict customer churn.
-The model performs well on the training dataset but does not accurately predict churn for new data.
+A company is developing a machine learning model to identify potential customer turnover.
+The model shows excellent accuracy with the training data but fails to correctly predict churn patterns in new data.

-Which solution will resolve this issue?
+Which approach would address this problem?
 Options:
 A. Decrease the regularization parameter to increase model complexity.
 B. Increase the regularization parameter to decrease model complexity.
 C. Add more features to the input data.
-D. Train the model for more epochs.
+D. Remove all preprocessing steps from the data pipeline.

 Let me help classify and explain this question: